Rob Paravonian: Music

-Born in Waukegan, Illinois, son of a first-generation Armenian-American schoolteacher and local politician (his father Haig was mayor of Waukegan from 1989–1993), Rob Paravonian has always loved music, learning cello at age six and playing it from grade school through to the Waukegan High School Symphony.
+Born in Waukegan, Illinois, son of a first-generation Armenian-American schoolteacher and local politician (his father Haig was mayor of Waukegan from 1989 to 1993), Rob Paravonian has always loved music, learning cello at age six and playing it from grade school through to the Waukegan High School Symphony.
 At age 10 the Grade School Orchestra went to nationals in Nashville, and at 13 he went to Florida with the High School Chamber Orchestra, before teaching himself guitar and bass in high school.

 While attending college at USC in Los Angeles, Paravonian began working as a comedian, performing at wide-open shows in cafes in L.A.
 After college he studied improvisation and ensemble work at the Second City Training Center in Chicago and became a regular at the Improv.
 He also began going on the road, playing Midwest clubs and headlining colleges from coast to coast.

 After moving to New York, he quickly became a regular at Catch a Rising Star, and has appeared on Comedy Central, VH1, has written cartoon theme songs, written and performed sketch shows and is on his third solo show.

 In 2005 he performed for U.S. troops in Afghanistan, which he described as "a great experience."